 Ferns do not produce seeds, they are grown from spores.
 Spores look like small dots on the undersides of the fronds.
 Fern plants can drop millions of spores onto the ground, but only the few that find ideal conditions will grow.
 If you would like to try growing ferns from spores, you can collect them and plant them just as you would seeds.

-To collect fern spores, wait until they darken and fall off the fronds, signaling they are ripe.
-An easy way to do this is to cut off a frond when its spores are starting to darken in color.
+To collect fern spores, wait until they darken and start to fall off the fronds, signaling they are ripe.
+An easy way to do this is to cut off a frond when its spores are beginning to darken in color.
 Leave the frond in an open paper bag or on top of a piece of paper (indoors, where the spores won't get blown away) and wait for the spores to fall.
+You want to be sure they are fully mature and fall off on their own.

-- The spores are quite small and can be difficult to work with.
-Shaking them off the paper or out of the bag in which you collected them is the easiest method.
+- Fern spores are quite small and can be difficult to work with.
+Keep them on the paper or in the paper bag until you are ready to plant them.

 - Mist the surface of the potting mix, to moisten the spores and keep them in place.